MrErenK/import-csv-to-ytmusic/README.md

 - Use the `--delete-duplicates` flag to automatically remove duplicate songs from the playlist.
 - Use the `--check-duplicates` flag to check for duplicate songs in a playlist without adding new songs.
+- Use the `--add-to-liked` flag to add the songs to the Liked Music playlist.

 ## Note